-Please note: Students with an emphasis in neurocancer will take Essentials of Molecular Biology and Pathobiology of Cancer instead of Essentials of Cell Biology.
+Please note: Students with an emphasis in neurocancer will take Essentials of Molecular Biology [IP 805, spring] and Pathobiology of Cancer[IP 940, fall] instead of Essentials of Cell Biology [IP 841, fall].

-Please note: Students with an emphasis in neuropharmacology will take Biochemistry and Receptor Signaling and Drug Action instead of Essentials of Cell Biology.
+Please note: Students with an emphasis in neuropharmacology will take Biochemistry [IP 806, fall] and Cellular Signaling [MSCI 861, spring] instead of Essentials of Cell Biology [IP 841, fall].